naoNao89/FPTU_Flashcard_Anki_JPD123/README.md

 3. Start studying and reviewing the vocabulary using the Anki flashcard system.

 Whether you're a beginner or an advanced learner, these Anki flashcards are designed to support your Japanese language learning goals and enhance your study experience.

+To see the previous version of this repository for the JPD113 course, please visit [FPTU_Flashcard_Anki_JPD113](https://github.com/naoNao89/FPTU_Flashcard_Anki_JPD113).